 In September 2017, Tampa Electric announced its intention to invest approximately \$850 million USD over four years in new utility-scale solar photovoltaic projects across its service territory.
-As at December 31, 2019, Tampa Electric has invested approximately \$820 million USD in 600 MW of utility-scale solar photovoltaic projects, which are recoverable through FPSC-approved SoBRAs.
+As at December 31, 2020, Tampa Electric has invested approximately \$820 million USD in 600 MW of utility-scale solar photovoltaic projects, which are recoverable through FPSC-approved SoBRAs.
 Tampa Electric expects to invest an additional \$30 million USD in these projects through 2021.
 AFUDC is being earned on these projects during construction.
-The FPSC has approved SoBRAs representing a total of 554 MW or \$96 million USD annually in estimated revenue requirements for in-service projects.
-Tampa Electric expects to file its final SoBRA petition for the January 1, 2021 tranche in 2020.
+The FPSC has approved SoBRAs representing a total of 600 MW or \$104 million USD annually in estimated revenue requirements for in-service projects.
+The true-up filing for SoBRAs tranche 1 and 2 revenue requirement estimates that were included in base rates as of September 2018 and January 2019, respectively, was submitted on April 30, 2020, and the FPSC approved the amount on August 18, 2020.
+A \$5 million USD true-up was returned to customers in 2020.
+The true-ups for SoBRA tranches 3 and 4 will be filed in 2021 and 2022, respectively.

 In February 2020, Tampa Electric announced its intention to invest approximately \$800 million USD in an additional 600 MW of new utility-scale solar photovoltaic projects by the end of 2023.
+As of December 31, 2020, Tampa Electric has invested approximately \$213 million USD in these projects.
+AFUDC is being earned on these projects during construction.
+On completion of these projects, 22 per cent, or 1,250 MW, of Tampa Electric's total generating capacity will be solar.